ymonno/PolarDenDem/README.md

 Here, 12-channel noise-free color-polarization data:  GT_0, GT_45, GT_90, GT_135.
 Use these data as ground-truth intensity images
 And, 12-channel noisy color-polarization data: Test_0, Test_45, Test_90, Test_135.
 Use these data to make input polarization mosaic images

-Here, we provide 24-channel full noisy-color-polarization dataset in three different noise-level condition which is low, medium, and high.
+Here, we provide a 24-channel full noisy-color-polarization dataset in three different noise-level conditions which are low, medium, and high.
-The average noise-level for each condition can be refer to Table 1 in our paper.
+The average noise level for each condition can be referred to Table 1 in our paper.
-To obtain same results as our main paper and supplementary material, please use the correct dataset (low, medium, high) with the corresponding noise level parameter
+To obtain the same results as our main paper and supplementary material, please use the correct dataset (low, medium, high) with the corresponding noise level parameter

 ### - sample_download.m
-To run our demo codes, please first run sample_download.m code to obtain sample 24-channel noisy-color-polarization data and BM3D settings to be used for the demo.
+To run our demo codes, please first run the sample_download.m code to obtain the sample 24-channel noisy-color-polarization data and BM3D settings to be used for the demo.

 ### - demo_monochrome.m